cd-slash/brand-sentiment-analyser/README.md

     - [x] Rotates to become a "collapse" button when list is expanded
     - [x] Collapses the further research box on click (when expanded)
     - [x] Formatted as intended on all screen sizes

+### Animations

+- __Search seed suggestions__

+    - [x] Shows suggested brands in sequence
+    - [x] Removes and adds letters individually when changing between suggestions
+    - [x] Pauses for 3s after each brand suggestion is shown
+    - [x] Pauses for 6s on "your brand" suggestion
+    - [x] Runs continuously on an infinite loop
+    - [x] Runs asynchronously and does not block UI
+    - [x] Reduces in size on smaller screens
+    - [x] Does not wrap to second line on any tested screen size

     - Is initially disabled

 ### Responsiveness